JoaquinDucos/Introduction-To-Restful-APIs/README.md

 **Testing and learning to develop Restful API's**

 Frameworks & Tools:
-                    Node.js, Express and Insomnia for client request testing.
+                    Node.js, Express and Insomnia for interactive client request-response interface.